Financial-Times/next-metrics/README.md

 ### Configuration

-To use this libary you need to set an environment variable `FT_GRAPHITE_APIKEY`.
+To use this libary you need to set an environment variable named `FT_GRAPHITE_APIKEY`.
 This library will automatically pick up that environment variable and use it to authenticate with FT's internal Graphite server when sending metrics.

 This library will only send metrics when it is running in production (`NODE_ENV=production`).